Ultralavaboy/KatawaShoujoHDPatch/README.md

 ## Download

-The game can be downloaded from section ["Releases"](https://github.com/letow/KatawaShoujoHD/releases) on the right.
+The patch can be downloaded from section ["Releases"](https://github.com/letow/KatawaShoujoHD/releases) on the right.
-(By the way, original novel was downloaded [here](https://www.katawa-shoujo.com/)).
+Original novel can be downloaded [here](https://www.katawa-shoujo.com/).

 ## History
+(History section is a little bit irreleveant, I'm going to update it in future)

 As I said above, the official game is available only in quite low resolution, so I’ve decided to make a remastered version of Katawa Shoujo for modern FullHD displays.